-The question in mathematics often arises as to whether students should work with fractions, decimals, or both, and if working with fractions should mixed numbers or improper fractions be used.
+The question in mathematics often arises as to whether students should work with fractions, decimals, or both and, if working with fractions, should mixed numbers or improper fractions be used.
 For the purposes of this document, we will assume the following:

-- If a question or problem is stated with fractions (decimals) the solution should involve fractions (decimals) unless otherwise stated. - Final fraction solutions can be stated in mixed numbers or improper fractions as long as it is consistent with the original stating of the question or problem.
+• If a question or problem is stated with fractions (decimals), the solution should involve fractions (decimals) unless otherwise stated.